technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 1500.
 2. Can we do something interesting with the saturation and brightness values?
 Maybe tweak them based on the time of day.
+3. Update the script to use the forecast for the day, and not the current temperature.
+4. Set a schedule that automatically only keeps the light on in the mornings when you actually care what the temperature will be.

 I hope you enjoyed this little tutorial.
 I'd love to hear any experiences from working with it!
 Send me pictures or emails either to the [GitHub issue for